chaos-lord/CryEd/README.md

 # How to make a cry based on an existing cry:

-Go to crydata.asm and replace the appropriate placeholder cry with the correct base sound, pitch and legnth in that order.
+- Go to crydata.asm and replace the appropriate placeholder cry with the correct base sound, pitch and legnth in that order.

 # How to add a new base cry:

+- First create the sound commands, I reccomend using [this editor](http://dotsarecool.com/rgme/tech/gen1cries.html) to make the cries, it includes instuctions on how the cry engine works and what each command does in [this video](https://www.youtube.com/watch?v=gDLpbFXnpeY).
+- Convert the sound commands to the modern format, as described below
-Add the sound itself to audio/cries.asm.
-TODO: Add a guide to making base cries Add a pointer to the new base cry to audio/cry_pointers in the same way as those that exist Add a new constant to cry_constants.asm in the same way as those that exist
+- Add the sound itself to audio/cries.asm, remembering to also create a header.
+- Add a pointer to the new base cry's header to audio/cry_pointers in the same way as those that exist
+- Add a new constant to cry_constants.asm in the same way as those that exist

-When you add something, Please add it to credits.txt, and when you use these crys please credit thier creators in your hack.
+When you add something, Please add your contribution to credits.txt, and when you use these crys please credit thier creators in your hack.

+# How to convert the dotsarecool cry format into a modern gen 1 or gen 2 cry:

+- duty = sound_duty /1 /2 /3 /4, where /1 is the high crumb (2 bits), 2 is the next highest crumb and so on.
+Dutycycle is functionally equivelent to inputting the same argument into sound_duty 4 times

+- note = square_note if in the sound channels, noise_note if in the noise channel.
+The arguments can be copied in 1 for 1, except that the first argument should be reduced by 1.

+- The dotsarecool editor does not support loop and end.
+Always add sound_ret to the end of each channel (which replaces end), and if you want to loop use sound_loop, which replaces loop.

 # Adding a cry to the library: